-What Medications are Prohibited for Commercial Drivers?
+What Medications are Illegal for for Commercial Drivers to Use?

 Commercial truck drivers have a wide range of rules that govern what they can and can’t do, both behind the wheel and off the road.
 Some of these rules deal with the truck itself or with the number of hours they can work, but many deal with the trucker’s fitness to drive.
 If you were injured in a truck accident, it is important for your attorney to investigate the truck driver, and see whether or not they complied with these rules.
 If the driver was taking illegal drugs or suffering from a condition that requires certain medications, it may have been illegal for the driver to get behind the wheel.
 This may ultimately help your personal injury case against the truck driver and the negligent trucking company that allowed them to drive.
-For a consultation on your truck accident case, call the national truck accident injury lawyers at the Reiff Law Firm’s The Truck Accident Team today.
+For a consultation on your truck accident case, call the truck accident injury lawyers at the Reiff Law Firm’s The Truck Accident Team today.

 Trucking Regulations for Drugs

 First off, truck drivers are never allowed to drive under the influence of illicit drugs.
 Illegal drugs like cocaine, heroin, and even marijuana (which may be legal in some states, but is illegal under federal law) go against federal trucking regulations.
 Not only that, but accidents caused by driving under the influence of these drugs usually qualify as a state DUI or DWI crime.
 If the commercial vehicle driver that hit you was high when the accident happened, that is a severe infraction that could help prove the truck driver was at-fault for the crash.

 Second, truck drivers are never allowed to use prescription drugs without a valid prescription.
 Many drugs like Adderall are abused to help people stay awake and alert while working long shifts on the road.
 Some of these drugs are illegal without a prescription, violate federal regulations, and also violate many state DUI or DWI crimes.